 “What else is on your mind?”
 So simple, but so powerful.
 This leaves the door wide open for your employee to share or ask anything else that’s on their mind that you haven’t already covered.
 Providing that last opportunity at the end of each 1:1 creates that open door policy we’re all after.

 A regular cadence of healthy 1 on 1 meetings will ultimately create a strong manager-employee connection.
-They also help to build stronger, more resilient teams.
+Besides inspiring stronger meeting notes, they also help to build stronger, more resilient teams.
 They will give insight you otherwise wouldn’t glean, and they’ll give you the chance to provide employees on your team with the coaching and development they’re looking for.
 You can’t go wrong!